SEND

 To identify a pupil as needing SEND support, there needs to be a clear analysis of the pupils needs drawing upon the views of all concerned with the pupil especially the parents / guardians.
 The first response should be high quality teaching targeted at the area of weakness.
 Where progress continues to be less than expected, the class teacher and SENCo should assess whether the child has SEND, gather evidence and put in extra interventions.

-Support and interventions should be matched to meet the pupil’s needs.
+Support and strategies should be matched to meet the pupil’s needs.
 The aim is to remove barriers to learning.
 Outside services can be called upon and progress should be recorded.

 Personal Centred Plan